 Pretty pink flowers and exceptionally large black to red fruit.
 Great for juicing, jams and jellies.

 Your tree will have been pruned prior to despatch so there should be no need to prune straight away.
+The only exception is a bare root maiden which will not have been pruned.
 Some varieties will benefit from being pruned later – please see the variety specific information.

 We would advise watering your tree when planting and then regularly during the first summer in the ground.
 Thereafter the level of watering will depend on the soil and weather conditions.
 It is best to not let young trees dry out.